KavinP21/CS_Portfolio/README.md

 Shape Analysis: Evaluating the shape and contour irregularities of the tumor.

-Metabolic Activity: Incorporating information about the metabolic activity from PET scans.

 2. Deep Learning Models

 Custom deep learning architectures are employed to process and fuse information from different tumor features and ensemble learning techniques are used to combine the predictive power of multiple models.